ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 Modules `Array` and `List` appear augmented with `Array.scan_left` and `List.scan_left`.
 For brevity, the output of the first two toplevel commands is not shown here.

 ## Conclusion

+Functors are pretty unique to the ML family of programming languages.
+They provide a means to inject implementations of functions inside a module.
+The same behaviour can be achieved by passing the injected functions as high-order parameters.
+However, functors allow injection of groups of implementations throughout a whole module, not a single function, which is more convenient.

+These injections are functor applications, which essentially work the same way as function applications: passing parameters and getting results.
+Beyond comfort, it enables a design approach where concerns are not only separated in silos, this is enabled by modules, but also in stages stacked upon each other.